Top Tips to Help You Get Noticed on Linkedin

 If you’ve not heard of LinkedIn, it’s probably because either you’re not in the workforce or you’ve been living under a rock.
 Some think of it as a Facebook for professional networking but LinkedIn’s definitely more than that!
 Not content with perusing that resume you updated for the 27th time, employers are turning to LinkedIn to gain a better understanding of their prospective employees.
-Here’s how you can up your LinkedIn game and boost your professional impression:
+Here’s how you can up your LinkedIn game and boost your professional impression and get noticed:

 Update your profile.
 Always.